ngntrgduc/Dictionary-Look-Up/README.md

   - [x] Change/Fix/Remove focus behavior, maybe using event.key instead
 - [x] Remove and maybe add new feature for `Alt` + `Tab` instead.
 Because open all dictionaries for word is not neccessary, and maybe upgrade this extension to be more general (like vomnibar in Vimium), not only with dictionary look up
 - [ ] More limit of previous word?
+- [ ] Make a GIF to demo how it works?

 ## Contributing
 If you found a bug or want to contribute, feel free to open a issue/pull requests.
+All contributions are welcomed.

 ## Coffee
 If you like this project and you want to support me, you can [buy me a coffee :coffee:](https://ko-fi.com/ngntrgduc).
 Thank you very much 💖.